seepiol/Rasp2Pc/README.md

 By default is used the port 10000, and the PC accept connection for every IP address.
 See [usage](#usage) to learn how to bind the server on different address/port.

+For security reasons, generate a cryptographic key and insert it into the code (see [security](#security)

+## Security
+The packets are encrypted before sending with [AES-128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)  encryption algorithm.
+By default is hardcoded a 128 bit key and a 128 bit [initialization vector](https://en.wikipedia.org/wiki/Initialization_vector).
+Please generate a new key and insert it into the code [on rasp component](https://github.com/seepiol/Rasp2Pc/blob/master/rasp.py#L674) and [on pc component](https://github.com/seepiol/Rasp2Pc/blob/master/pc.py#L261)

 ## Usage
 ### PC Component
 ```